prowler-cloud/prowler/README.md

     cd prowler
     ```

-- Make sure you have properly configured your AWS-CLI with a valid Access Key and Region or declare AWS variables properly:
+- Make sure you have properly configured your AWS-CLI with a valid Access Key and Region or declare AWS variables properly (or intance profile):

     ```sh
     aws configure